KacperGierycz/KacperGierycz/README.md

   I find out that the more I speak the more I get use to speaking with developers and geting in theig thinking process and like them and it's a mutual process.
   But to the main technicall stuff the SQL zoo I greatly consider the best place to learn SQL and it thought me well.
   I had to make a revisit to https://learngitbranching.js.org to get to:<br>
-  rebase -i C1 C3 copying the C1 C2 C3 from head location to new brach or rearange them checkout C3  moving with main or into branches branch -f foo C3 moves foo to the C3 commit
+  rebase -i C1 C3 copying the C1 C2 C3 from head location to new brach or rearange them <br>
+  checkout C3  moving with main or into branches branch -f foo C3 moves foo to the C3 commit
   <br>